cloudxlab/docker_quick_notes/docker_compose.md

 ```

 You can now build and run the app stack.
 The option -d is to run in detached mode.
 The option -p is to give custom project name which will be prefixed to images and containers names.
+Below are different variations of the commands to build the images and bring up the stack and bring down the stack as defined in docker compose file.
 ```
+docker-compose build
-docker-compose -f docker-compose.yml -p "MyPhpApp" build docker-compose -f docker-compose.yml -p "MyPhpApp" build --force-rm docker-compose images docker-compose -p "MyPhpApp" images docker-compose -f docker-compose.yml -p "MyPhpApp" up -d docker-compose config docker-compose -f docker-compose.yml -p "MyPhpApp" up -d --force-recreate docker-compose ps docker-compose -f docker-compose.yml down
+docker-compose -f docker-compose.yml -p "MyPhpApp" build docker-compose -f docker-compose.yml -p "MyPhpApp" build --force-rm docker-compose images docker-compose -p "MyPhpApp" images docker-compose up docker-compose up -d docker-compose -f docker-compose.yml -p "MyPhpApp" up -d docker-compose config docker-compose -f docker-compose.yml -p "MyPhpApp" up -d --force-recreate docker-compose ps docker-compose -f docker-compose.yml down docker-compose -f docker-compose.yml -p "MyPhpApp" down docker-compose -p "MyPhpApp" down
 ```

 To uninstall Docker Compose if you installed using curl: